Open, Write, And Send: 5 Alternative Note Apps For iOS Devices

 In its last update, the developers also added the ability to attach a photo from your Photo library, or snap one from within the app.
 All your notes get stored temporarily in the device if you’re offline, and they also get archived in the File Drawer.
 Because notes are sent via Captio, I’ve marked that address as a VIP in Apple’s Mountain Lion Mail, so I can easily click and review them.

-Squarespace Note (Free) can send self-email notes, but it requires no tapping at all.
+Squarespace Note [No Longer Available] can send self-email notes, but it requires no tapping at all.
 Just write a note, and then swipe the page down and release, to send.
 That’s it.

 You can also setup this Note app to send notes to your Dropbox, Twitter, Facebook, and Evernote accounts.
 However, each account you select in the settings for the app will send your notes to all those services.
 So it’s best to set one service as default.
 If you want to send to a different account, you’ll need to switch before you swipe to send a note.
 Squarespace Notes also archives of your notes, but it does not allow you to attach photos or other files.